SaiPranav1120/SEDS-Inductions/README.md

 ### Task - 1 :
 #### Extracting the depth data from the .csv file and cleaning it up

 To extract and clean the depth data, I used Pandas.
 I first coerced the non-numeric values and then deleted the extreme values and replaced them with np.nan.
 Then, I filled in the empty blocks by interpolating the data.
-Then, I used the rolling median function to smooth out the high-frequency noise caused by the waves or whatever and used matplotlib to plot out the data points and animate them.
+Then, I used the rolling median function to smooth out the high-frequency noise or whatever and used matplotlib to plot out the data points and animate them.

 ### Task - 2 :